SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model: Introduction

 \section{Introduction}

-In the past few years, foundation models~\cite{bommasani2021foundations} have thrived and achieved great success on linguistic~\cite{radford2018gpt1, radford2019gpt2, brown2020gpt3} and visual tasks~\cite{radford2021clip, jia2021align, ramesh2021dalle}, showing astonishing zero-shot and few-shot capabilities.
-Their advances encourage researchers and industries to extend the boundaries of what artificial intelligence can do and have shown some fantastic products (\eg, ChatGPT~\cite{brown2020gpt3} and Midjourney~\cite{chen2023midjourney}) with the potential to change the world.
+In the past few years, foundation models have thrived and succeeded in linguistic and visual tasks, showing astonishing zero-shot and few-shot capabilities.
+Their advances encourage researchers and industries to extend the boundaries of what artificial intelligence can do and have shown some fantastic products (e.g., ChatGPT~\cite{brown2020gpt3}) with the potential to change the world.

-Recently, Kirillov \etal~\cite{kirillov2023sam} proposed a new vision foundation model for image segmentation, the Segment Anything Model (SAM), trained on a huge dataset called SA-1B.
+Recently, Kirillov et al.~\cite{kirillov2023sam} proposed a new vision foundation model for image segmentation, the Segment Anything Model (SAM), trained on a huge dataset called SA-1B.
 The flexible prompting support, ambiguity awareness, and vast training data endow the SAM with powerful generalization, enabling the ability to solve downstream segmentation problems using prompt engineering.
-Some following works leverage the excellent zero-shot capability of SAM to solve other 2D vision tasks (\eg, medical image processing~\cite{zhou2023samforpolyps, deng2023samforpathology, he2023samfor12medicaldatasets} and camouflaged object segmentation~\cite{tang2023sammeetscamouflaged, ji2023samstrugglesinconcealed, ji2023samisnotalwaysperfect}).
+Some following works leverage the excellent zero-shot capability of SAM to solve other 2D vision tasks (e.g., medical image processing~\cite{zhou2023samforpolyps} and camouflaged object segmentation~\cite{tang2023sammeetscamouflaged}).
 Although SAM presents great power on some 2D vision tasks, whether it can be adapted to 3D vision tasks still needs to be discovered.
-With this inspiration, a few works attempt to combine SAM with pre-trained 3D models to learn 3D scene representation (\eg, SA3D~\cite{cen2023sa3d}) and single-view reconstruction (\eg, anything-3D~\cite{shen2023anything3d}), showing promising results.
+With this inspiration, a few works attempt to combine SAM with pre-trained 3D models to learn 3D scene representation (e.g., SA3D~\cite{cen2023sa3d}) and single-view reconstruction (e.g., anything-3D~\cite{shen2023anything3d}), showing promising results.

-3D object detection, one of the fundamental tasks in 3D vision, has a wide range of real-world applications (\eg, autonomous driving).
-Although there are plenty of works~\cite{yan2018second, lang2019pointpillars, shi2019pointrcnn, shi2020pvrcnn, zhou2018voxelnet} aim to solve this task, the zero-shot setting on 3D object detection is barely explored.
+3D object detection, one of the fundamental tasks in 3D vision, has a wide range of real-world applications (e.g., autonomous driving).
+Although plenty of works aim to solve this task, the zero-shot setting on 3D object detection still needs to be explored.
 Thus, considering the advance of SAM, it is natural to question: \textit{Can we adapt the zero-shot capability of SAM to 3D object detection}?
-Note that although 3D-Box-Segment-Anything~\cite{chen20233D-Box-Segment-Anything} also utilizes SAM for 3D object detection, it still relies on a pre-trained 3D detector VoxelNeXt~\cite{chen2023voxelnext} and mainly for interactive 3D detection and labeling.